watarukumagai-git/opt/peer_review/no1/review_comment.md

 and $\rho$ is the barrier coefficient.
 If $L_{min}<L_d$, $\rho=k$; otherwise, $\rho=1$.
 ~~~~~~~~~~~~

-- Moreover, if the start position (x_1, y_1, z_1) and goal position (x_n, y_n, z_n) are given before calculation,
-a constraint condition that variables (x_1, y_1, z_1, x_n, y_n, z_n) are fixed to the start or goal position should be added to the above problem.
-- Please check.

-## comment5 (p3, Chapter3)
+## major comment5 (p3, Chapter3)
 - The proposed PSO consists on the several ideas.
 - If the authors think a difficulty to solve the path planning is the multimodality, an effectiveness of each idea should be shown.
 - However, there is no numerical simulation's result to support usability of their ideas in the manuscript.
-- Please show an necessary to combination of their ideas for the path planning comparing to algorithms with only each idea; for example, PSO with inertia weight parameter tuning and GA with imporved operations (crossover/mutation/selection).
+- Please show a necessary to combination of their ideas for the path planning comparing to algorithms with only each idea; for example, PSO with inertia weight parameter tuning and GA with improved operations (crossover/mutation/selection).

-## comment6 (p3, Chapter3)
+## major comment6 (p3, Chapter3)
 - The upper/lower limit of height is formulated by equation (13) as the constraint condition.
 - However, there is no an explanation of constraint handling technique; for example, search points outside the limit are projected to the nearest neighbor limit at each solution update.
 - Please write the constraint handling technique used in algorithm section.